rfrankel/Sorting-Visualization/README.md

     Filename is the filename to send to sortvis
     List should be numbers separated by spaces
     For example: ./qsortclocked svsequential.txt \"3 9 2 5 1 4 8 0 6 7\"
+    The Json result is returned on standard out.